 Comparisons of the RSSA scores among groups were conducted to assess any differences or similarities.
-The most recent RSSA scores between Active and Disengaged members found that childcare was significantly (P=.003) higher in Active members.
-Eighty-five point seven percent of Active members (48 out of 56) reported a score of 5 meaning "Childcare is available, affordable, good quality ,and there is at least one emergency backup caregiver or plan; or, there are no children in the home and/or childcare is not needed".
-In comparison, only 55.6% of Disengaged (10 out of 18) reported a score of 5.
-Even more notable is that 22.2% (4 out of 18) reported a score of 1 (Childcare was needed for education or employment goals but was unavailable).
+The most recent RSSA scores between Active and Disengaged members found that childcare scores were significantly higher (P=.003) for Active members, 85.7% of whom (48 out of 56) reported a score of 5.
+(Childcare is available, affordable, and good quality, and there is at least one emergency backup caregiver or plan; or, there are no children in the home and/or childcare is not needed.)
+In comparison, only 55.6% of Disengaged (10 out of 18) members reported a score of 5.
+Even more notable is that 22.2% (4 out of 18) reported a score of 1.
+(Childcare was needed for education or employment goals but was unavailable.)